sunilvb/spring-kafka-registry/README.md

 The generated source code comes in very handy to process messages in our application.
 Now let's see how this is done.
-Opent the maind application class defined in the source file SpringKafkaRegistryApplication.java from following location:
+Open the main application class defined in the source file SpringKafkaRegistryApplication.java from following location:

 spring-kafka-registry\src\main\java\com\sunilvb\demo

 Notice that we properties that are defined to ensure we are able to interact with the Kafka and Schema Registry instances
 ```
+...
 Properties properties = new Properties();
 // Kafka Properties
 properties.setProperty("bootstrap.servers", bootstrap);